patrikviktor/Currency-calculator/README.md

 - **exchange_app/**
   Contains the Flutter application for currency conversion.
 - **exchange-currency/**
-  Contains the NestJS backend for processing API requests and currency rate calculations.
+  Contains the NestJS backend for processing API requests and conversion from ECB XML format file.

 ## Getting Started